celo-org/docs/blog/02-18-2023-Build-an-NFT-Full-Stack-Monster-War-Game-on-The-Celo-Blockchain/Build-an-NFT-Full-Stack-Monster-War-Game-on-The-Celo-Blockchain.md

     mapping (address => uint) public playerpowervalue;
 ```

-We also declare three mappings. first, `minters` (a mapping addresses to booleans that represents whether an address is a minter or not), "nfts" (a mapping uint to NFT to accomodate the list of nfts minted) and `playerpowervalue` (a mapping address to uint to keep track of the power value of each player).
+We also declare three mappings.
+First, `minters` (a mapping addresses to booleans that represents whether an address is a minter or not), `nfts` (a mapping uint to NFT to accomodate the list of nfts minted) and `playerpowervalue` (a mapping address to uint to keep track of the power value of each player).

 ```solidity
   modifier hasmint(address _address) {